 Eyal Talor, Ph.D. joined CEL-SCI in October 1993.
 In October 2009, Dr. Talor was promoted to Chief Scientific Officer.
-Between this promotion and March of 1994 he was the Senior Vice President of Research and Manufacturing.
-He is a clinical immunologist with over 19 years of hands-on management of clinical research and drug development for immunotherapy application; pre-clinical to Phase III, in the biopharmaceutical industry.
-His expertise includes; biopharmaceutical R&D and Biologics product development, GMP (Good Manufacturing Practices) manufacturing and testing facilities.
-He served as Director of Clinical Laboratories (certified by the State of Maryland) and has experience in the design of clinical trials (Phase I - III) and GCP (Good Clinical Practices) requirements.
+Prior to this promotion, Dr. Talor was the Senior Vice President of Research and Manufacturing.
+He is a clinical immunologist with over 25 years of hands-on management of clinical research and drug development for immunotherapy application; pre-clinical to Phase III, in the biopharmaceutical industry.
+His expertise includes; biopharmaceutical R&D and Biologics product development, GMP (Good Manufacturing Practices) manufacture, Quality Control testing, and the design and building of GMP manufacturing and testing facilities.
+He served as Director of Clinical Laboratories (certified by the State of Maryland) and has experience in the design of preclinical and clinical trials (Phase I - III) and GCP (Good Clinical Practices) requirements.
 He also has broad experience in the different aspects of biological assay development, analytical methods validation, raw material specifications, and QC (Quality Control) tests development under FDA/GMP, USP, and ICH guidelines.
 He has extensive experience in the preparation of documentation for IND and other regulatory submissions.
 His scientific area of expertise encompasses immune response assessment.
 He is the author of over 25 publications and has published a number of reviews on immune regulations in relation to clinical immunology.
 Before coming to CEL-SCI, he was Director of R&D and Clinical Development at CBL, Inc., Principal Scientist - Project Director, and Clinical Laboratory Director at SRA Technologies, Inc. Prior to that he was a full time faculty member at The Johns Hopkins University, Medical Institutions; School of Public Health.
-He has invented technologies which are covered by two US patents; one on Multikine's composition of matter and method of use in cancer, and one on a platform Peptide technology ('Adapt') for the treatment of autoimmune diseases, asthma, allergy, and transplantation rejection.
-He also is responsible for numerous product and process inventions as well as a number of pending US and PCT patent applica
+He has invented technologies which are covered by ten issued patents on Multikine's composition of matter and method of use in cancer and two platform Peptide technologies, Antigen Directed Apoptosis of T-cells ('Adapt') and LEAPS, for the treatment of autoimmune diseases, asthma, allergy, transplantation rejection and infectious diseases.
+He also is responsible for numerous product and process inventions as well as a number of pending US and PCT patent applications.
+He received his Ph.D. in Microbiology and Immunology from the University of Ottawa, Ottawa, Ontario, Canada, and had postdoctoral training in clinical and cellular immunology at The Johns Hopkins University, Baltimore, Maryland, USA.
+He holds an Associate teaching position at the Johns Hopkins University Medical Institutions.